aakash4dev/shot.js/README.md

-This javascript library will make javascript easy and short
+Its a very small javascript library will make javascript easy and short

 ❌console.log('text')